History of the University of Chicago: Founding

-The school's traditions of rigorous scholarship were established primarily by Presidents William Rainey Harper and Robert Maynard Hutchins.
-Chicago opened its door to women and minorities from the very beginning, a time when they seldom had access to other leading universities.
+The school's traditions of scholarship were established by presidents Harper and Robert Maynard Hutchins.
+Chicago opened its door to women and minorities from its founding, a time when they seldom had access to other leading universities.
 It was the first major university to enroll women on an equal basis with men, as well as the first major, predominantly white university to offer a black professor a tenured position, in 1947.